-Formal Complaint means a document filed and signed by a Complainant or signed by the Title IX Coordinator and Director of Institutional Equity alleging Prohibited Conduct and requesting to proceed utilizing an Informal of Formal Resolution process.
+Formal Complaint means a document filed and signed by a Complainant or signed by the Title IX Coordinator and Director of Institutional Equity alleging Prohibited Conduct and requesting to proceed utilizing an Informal or Formal Resolution process.

-Hearing Panel the hearing panel will consist of a minimum of two decision-makers and may be composed of both internal and external members.
+Hearing Panel refers to an administrative process conducted by a decision-maker in conjunction with an advisory committee, and may be composed of both internal and external members.